Depreciation, amortisation, and depletion

 Payments to foreign affiliates

-A Thailand-incorporated company may claim a deduction for royalties, management service fees, and interest charges, provided they are expended exclusively for the purpose of generating profit or for the purpose of the business in Thailand and are determined on an arm’s-length basis.
+A company incorporated in Thailand may claim a deduction for royalties, management service fees, and interest charges, provided they are expended exclusively for the purpose of generating profit or for the purpose of the business and are determined on an arm’s-length basis.